Wyxuch/Tribe-of-dragons/README.md

 </ul>

-Unfortunately i'm short on resources and necessary hardware for drawing graphics, so it can take some time :/
+Finishing game can take some time cause it's solo project and making graphics takes time :/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).